andrefaraujo/andrefaraujo.github.io/_pages/other.md

 Based on my availabilty, I help out with peer reviewing for conferences and journals.
 Some of them are mentioned below:

-* Conferences: CVPR, ECCV, DCC
+* Conferences: CVPR, ICCV, ECCV, DCC
-* Journals: IJCV, CVIU, IEEE TIP, IEEE TCSVT, IEEE TMM
+* Journals: IJCV, CVIU, TIP, Machine Learning, TCSVT, TMM

 ## Paper awards